 Will the recent negative trend continue leading up to its next earnings release, or is National Oilwell Varco due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.

-Total revenues of $2,398 million topped the Zacks Consensus Estimate of $2,191 million.
-The top line also rose 21.8% from the year-ago period.
+Total revenues of $2.1 billion beat the Zacks Consensus Estimate by 2.4% and rose 1.2% from the year-ago period.

-Rig Technologies: Revenues came in at $804 million compared with $614 million in the year-ago quarter, reflecting an increase of 31%.
-Solid execution of projects and higher aftermarket sales led to the improved performance.
-Consequently, the unit’s adjusted EBITDA came in at $102 million, 45.7% higher than $70 million recorded in the year-ago quarter.
+Rig Technologies: Revenues came in at $671 million compared with $651 million in the year-ago quarter, reflecting an increase of 3.1% due to increased offshore share and higher sales from aftermarket operations.
+However, the unit’s adjusted EBITDA was $74 million, 11.9% lower than $84 million recorded in the year-ago quarter, pulled down by decreasing land capital equipment sales.

-Completion & Production Solutions: Revenues at the segment were $788 million, up 14.2% from $690 million in the year-ago quarter.
-Robust capital equipment demand for land production and steady progress with its projects drove the upside.
-As such, the unit recorded adjusted EBITDA of $112 million, up 51.4% from the year-ago figure of $74 million.
+Completion & Production Solutions: Revenues at the segment were $663 million, down 10.2% from $738 million in the year-ago quarter.
+The unit recorded adjusted EBITDA of $52 million, significantly lower than the year-ago figure of $94 million as customers continue to focus on reducing spending.

-Meanwhile, the Completion & Production Solutions segment’s backlog for capital equipment orders totaled $894 million at the end of the fourth quarter.
-The figure included $470 million of new orders.
+Meanwhile, the Completion & Production Solutions segment’s backlog for capital equipment orders totaled $1.2 billion at the end of the second quarter.
+The figure included $548 million of new orders – the most for a quarter in five years.

 How Have Estimates Been Moving Since Then?

-Currently, National Oilwell Varco has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with a D. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+At this time, National Oilwell Varco has a poor Growth Score of F, however its Momentum Score is doing a bit better with a D. However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, National Oilwell Varco has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise National Oilwell Varco has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report